kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Obstructive jaundice resulting from carcinoma of the head of the pancreas
 	E. Gilbert’s syndrome

-#### Answer: ?
+#### Answer: D. Obstructive jaundice resulting from carcinoma of the head of the pancreas - ?

 ### Q2.72
 A 22-yo man with aortic stenosis caused by a congenital bicuspid valve is to undergo aortic valve replacement.
 On pre-operative assessment the oxygen consumption in this patient is 300 mL/min, arterial O2 content 20mL/100mL blood, pulmonary arterial content 15mL/100mL blood and his HR 100 beats/min.
-What is the cardiac stroke volume in this patient?
+What is the _cardiac stroke volume_ in this patient?

 	A.   1 mL
 	B.  10 mL